amedia/dbtwiz/docs/build.md

 ### `--target`, `-t`

 Build target.
-The string value must be one of the following:

-- dev (default)

-- build (for pull requests)

-- prod

-- prod-ci (for merging to master)
+Only dev is supported.

 As a model developer, you should never have to use this option.
 If you need to rebuild models in production, use the [backfill](backfill.md) command.